BSL Launch Recite Me assistive technology myaccountMyAccount login image

 How we have performed in improving this public service

-The percentage of the road network that should be considered for maintenance for the period 2022-24 is 31.9% and indicates a regression of 1.1% of the amount of our road network when compared with the 2022-23 figure (30.8%).
-Further regression in road conditions may be expected in future years.
-The current level of funding falls well below what is required to maintain the road network in its current condition (steady state).
+The percentage of the road network that should be considered for maintenance for the period 2024-25 is 32.5% and indicates a slight regression of 0.6% of the amount of our road network when compared with the 2023-24 figure (31.9%).
+However, long-term, it is anticipated that there will be a move towards stabilising the condition of roads.

 What this means

 Roads are routinely assessed for inclusion within routine and planned maintenance programmes.
 An annual resurfacing programme is prepared to target our limited funds towards those roads that are in greatest need of resurfacing.
-This indicator details the percentage of our road network that is resurfaced / treated as part of our annual surfacing programme to improve / extend their life.
+This indicator details the percentage of our road network that is resurfaced/treated as part of our annual surfacing programme to improve/extend its life.

 Why this matters